 *Charlayne Hunter-Gault was born on this date in 1942.
 She is a Black journalist and civil rights activist.

-Alberta Charlayne Hunter was born in Due West, South Carolina, daughter of Col. Charles Shepherd Henry Hunter, Jr., U.S. Army, a regimental chaplain, and his wife, the former Althea Ruth Brown.
-She became interested in journalism at age 12 after reading the comic strip “Brenda Starr, Reporter”.
+Alberta Charlayne Hunter was born in Due West, South Carolina, the daughter of Col. Charles Shepherd Henry Hunter, Jr., U.S. Army, a regimental chaplain, and his wife, the former Althea Ruth Brown.
+She became interested in journalism at age 12 after reading the comic strip “Brenda Starr, Reporter.”

 In 1955, one year after the Brown vs. Board of Education ruling, Hunter was in eighth grade and was the only black student at an Army school in Alaska, where her father was stationed.
 Her parents divorced after spending the year in Alaska, and Hunter moved to Atlanta with her mother, two brothers, and maternal grandmother.
-After moving to Atlanta, she attended Henry McNeal Turner High School where she became editor-in-chief of The Green Light, the school’s newspaper, assistant yearbook editor, and Miss Turner High.
-While in high school, at age 16, she, along with two friends, converted to Catholicism after being raised as a follower of the African Methodist Episcopal Church.
+After moving to Atlanta, she attended Henry McNeal Turner High School, where she became editor-in-chief of The Green Light, the school’s newspaper, assistant yearbook editor, and Miss Turner High.
+While in high school, at age 16, she and two friends converted to Catholicism after being raised as a follower of the African Methodist Episcopal Church.

-The two were initially rejected by the university on the grounds that there was no more room in the dorms for incoming freshmen who were required to live there.
-That fall, Hunter enrolled at Wayne University (later Wayne State University) where she received assistance from the Georgia tuition program on the basis that there were no Black universities in the state who offered a journalism program.
-Despite meeting the qualifications to transfer to the University of Georgia, she and Holmes were rejected every quarter due to the fact that there was no room for them in the dorms, but transfer students in similar situations were admitted.
+The university initially rejected the two because there was no more room in the dorms for incoming freshmen who were required to live there.
+That fall, Hunter enrolled at Wayne University (later Wayne State University), where she received assistance from the Georgia tuition program because no Black universities in the state offered a journalism program.
+Despite meeting the qualifications to transfer to the University of Georgia, she and Holmes were rejected every quarter because there was no room for them in the dorms.
+Still, transfer students in similar situations were admitted.

 Hunter-Gault is and former foreign correspondent for National Public Radio, CNN, and the Public Broadcasting Service.
 The couple lived in Johannesburg, South Africa, where they also produced wine for a label called Passages.
 After moving back to the United States, the couple maintained a home in Massachusetts, where they remained active supporters of the arts.